-Figure 2.66 LACP Webpage
+Figure 2.63LACP Webpage

-Table 2.22 Descriptions of LACP Status
+Table 2.19Descriptions of LACP Status

 Label Description Factory Default System Priority Indicate the system priority value of the managed switch in the range of 1 ~ 65535.
 System priority is used during the negotiation with other systems.
 System priority and switch's MAC address is used to form a system ID.
 Note that a higher number means a lower priority.
-32768 Group ID Show which trunk group that this port belongs to. - LACP Disabled: LACP is disabled. - Passive: LACP will only passively respond to LACP requests.
+32768 Group ID Show which trunk group that this port belongs to. - Disabled:LACP is disabled. - LACP Passive: LACP will only passively respond to LACP requests.
 Active: LACP will be actively searching for LACP Partner.
-LACP Partner Indicates whether a LACP Partner can be located on the other side. -
+LACP Partner Indicates whether a LACP Partner can be located n the other side. -